azadbolour/boardgame/haskell-server/CONVENTIONS.md

     BoardGame.Client << BoardGame.Common
   `

+An application object generally has a representation in the Server.Domain package.
+This is the object that not only has data but also associated business logic.

+Such as object may need to be transferred back and forth to the client on the one hand, and to the database on the other.
+When an application object is very simple, unlikely to change in its representation over time, and can be transferred in its entirely to/from the client, it is located in the Common/Domain package, and shared by both the Server and Client packages.

+When a special representation of an application object is needed for its storage in the database, a corresponding object is placed in the Server.Service package, and functions are provided for converting the domain object to/from its representation needed by the persistence package.

 ## Type and Constructor Naming

 Types and constructor names are generally chosen not to clash with